 The Joshua Centre | Flinders Christian Community College

-What does an education look like at the Joshua Centre?
+What does education look like at the Joshua Centre?

-• The Joshua Centre provides a Christ-centred education for students on the Autism spectrum.
+• Our Centre provides a Christ-centred education for students with a formal diagnosis of autism.

-• With small class sizes, the Joshua Centre provides students with an individualised and differentiated learning program.
+• With small class sizes, Centre provides students with an individualised and differentiated learning program.

-• Each class will have a full-time Educational Support staff member who will work with the teacher to provide for the academic, social, emotional, and functional life skills of each student.
+• Each class will have a full-time Educational Support staff member who will work with teachers to provide for the academic, social, emotional, and functional life skills of each student.

-• The Joshua Centre is located on the Tyabb Campus of Flinders Christian Community College.
+• Joshua Centre is located on the Tyabb Campus of Flinders Christian Community College.

-• The Joshua Centre staff work collaboratively with Allied Health Professionals ensuring supports are targeted to student needs.
-To facilitate this families can arrange to have privately funded Psychologists, Occupational Therapists, and other approved practitioners work onsite with their child.
+• Our staff work collaboratively with Allied Health Professionals ensuring supports are targeted to student needs.
+Families can also arrange to have privately funded Psychologists, Occupational Therapists, and other approved practitioners to work onsite with their child.

 • The learning, play spaces and uniform have been designed to provide students with a sensory environment that maximises students’ comfort when at school.